 - Zelle payment to email@example.com

-- PayPal to email@example.com – add 4% to cover their processing fee
+- PayPal to firstname.lastname@example.org – add the % stated below to cover the transaction fee

 I make no promise or warranty with regard to your performance on the test as a result of any tutoring provided.
 My track record suggests that I am very good at my job, and I will always do my best to help you achieve your maximum potential, but it’s like the old cliche goes – the only things that are guaranteed in this world are death and taxes.